Interactive IPA Vowel Chart with Audio: Learn British English Vowel Sounds

 The Purpose of the Vowel Sound Chart

-The vowel sound chart specifies the position of the the tongue for each vowel.
+The vowel sound chart helps us identify the position of the tongue for each of the twenty vowel sounds.

 Example: Let’s compare the words ‘sheep’ /ʃiːp/ and ‘ship’ /ʃɪp/.